 - Eucalyptus leaf – Just like peppermint, this naturally antibacterial/antifungal herb has fantastic scalp stimulating properties for hair growth, cleansing, and scalp issues.

 - Pine needles – Rich in vitamins, pine needles (and cypress, fir, cedarwood, and more!) have natural astringent and antiseptic properties.
 When used in hair care, pine needles can help with many scalp issues, have been proven to aid in hair growth, and to stimulate the scalp.

 - Citrus peels – After you eat that organic orange, save the peel and use them for your hair care!
 Citrus peels help to clarify and cleanse the scalp, re-balance the oil cycle, and provide moisture.
 Citrus peels have many different properties making them great for combating skin and scalp conditions, lice, and even lightening blonde hair if lemon peels are used.

 Herbal Goddess Herbal Infused Apple Cider Vinegar

 This herbal infused vinegar is fantastic to keep on hand because you can use it in place of ACV in many of the hair care recipes on this site!
 I love to substitute this vinegar in my Herbal Goddess Soapnuts Shampoo, and even in my henna coloring mixes when I make up a batch of henna to color my hair.
-You can substitute any of the other herbs you’d like to add, or add in herbs to enhance coloring and condition as well.
+You can substitute any of the other herbs you'd like to add to this recipe, or add in additional herbs to enhance coloring and condition.
 I love to add hibiscus and rose petals to my own mixture because it gives my hair rinse a nice red color boost!

 - 2 parts marshmallow root